hauptem/F5-Multisite-Dashboard/README.md

 #### Dashboard Front-End Critical Dependencies:

+All datagroups, pools and DNS resolver **must exist and match the item names** in the iRule.
+If you wish to use custom names, make sure to edit the iRule as well.

 **1. `datagroup-dashboard-clients` (Address)**
-- Used to restrict dashboard access
+- Used to restrict dashboard access via Client IP or Client Subnet

 **2. `datagroup-dashboard-debug` (Address)**
-- Used to limit dashboard debug
+- Used to limit dashboard debug via Client IP or Client Subnet

 **3. `datagroup-dashboard-sites` (String)**
-- Used to define dashboard site list
+- Used to define dashboard site list - the Front-End is typically the first site defined with the lowest sort order

 **4. `datagroup-dashboard-api-host` (String)**
-- Used to map remote Site name to IP address
+- Used to map remote Site names to API Host Virtualserver IP addresses.

 **5. `datagroup-dashboard-pools` (String)**
-- Used to provide a list of pools to display
+- Used to provide a list of pools to display.
+This is an essential step.
+LTM does not permit an iRule to determine elements of TMOS configuration.
+Therefore we **must** administratively provide configuration attributes in the form of LTM pool names that the dashboard will be permitted to display.

 **6. `datagroup-dashboard-pool-alias` (String)**
-- Used to create alias names for actual pool names
+- Used to create alias names for actual pool names.
+This feature is optional, but the datagroup must exist.
+This is to permit Aliases or user friendly names to be displayed instead of the actual LTM pool names.
+This is for environments where a pool name might not provide the best indicator of what the pool actually supports.

 **7. `datagroup-dashboard-api-keys` (String)**
-- Used to authenticate Front-end to API host
+- Used to authenticate Front-end to API hosts.
+This can be the same across the entire topology but must exist or the Front-End will have no access to the api endpoint /api/proxy/pools

 **8. `dashboard-api-hosts_https_pool` (LTM Pool)**
-- This pool contains the API Host IPs for monitoring
+- This pool contains the API Host IPs for monitoring.
+The pool is not used for LB determination, it is used simply for the Front-end to monitor reachability of each API Host Virtualserver.

 **9. `dashboard-dns_udp53_pool` (LTM Pool)**
-- This pool contains the DNS listener for monitoring
+- This pool contains the DNS listener used for monitoring purposes only.
+If the listener is detected down by the monitor attached to this pool, the iRule will fail back to IP-only mode gracefully.

 **10. `/Common/dashboard-DNS` (LTM dns-resolver)**
-- This resolver should map to a GTM listener dedicated for dashboard and scoped for in-addr.arpa.
+- This resolver is recommended to map to a GTM listener dedicated for dashboard with the DNS iRule and scoped for in-addr.arpa. but it could be any DNS server.

 **11. `session.custom.dashboard.auth` (Front-end LTM APM session variable)**
-- This variable must be equal to 1 for this irule to trigger
+- This variable must be equal to 1 for this irule to trigger and needs to be set by the APM Policy that is placed on the Front-End virtualserver.
+Use any authentications methods appropriate for your organization or no authentication, but APM must set this variable for the Front-End iRule to trigger.
+This is primarily done to ensure APM completes before the iRule starts processing client HTTP requests.
+It's an APM / LTM interoperability control.

 **12. iFiles:**
 - `dashboard_js-core.js` - Javascript Core Module